 Not everyone perfectly fits into a category, so if you’re still unsure on which cup size is best for you, just answer a few questions and we’ll guide you on your journey to menstrual harmony.

-With a menstrual cup, you won’t just be saving money — you’ll be saving the planet, too!
-On average, menstruators will use 22 disposable products during a cycle — that adds up to a whopping 12,000 during a lifetime!
+Save money — On average, menstruators will use 22 disposable products during a cycle — that adds up to a whopping 12,000 during a lifetime!
+A single menstrual cup, however, can be reused for years before needing to be replaced.

-With Lunette, the health-conscious can rejoice, for there is another way!
-All Lunette Menstrual Cups are made free from harmful chemicals and are 100% safe for human tissue.
+Care for your body — All Lunette Menstrual Cups are made free from harmful chemicals and are 100% safe for human tissue.
 In fact, a Danish study of seven of the top menstrual cup brands found that Lunette was the only cup tested that contained no harmful substances.
 Zero!

 Can I sleep with a menstrual cup?